 As usual, I am showing my science-based bias for the using the researcher’s original term “marital” over the perhaps more modern and politically correct “relational.”

 Think “committed” as the fundamental idea.

 This pattern has an annoying number of different names in the literature but they mean the same thing; one of you is chasing the other, and one of you is trying to not get caught under their thumb.
 We often see this demand/withdraw pattern along a female/male gender divide, but it’s not clinically helpful to think in such banalities.
 Men can demand too, especially when they feel like a beast of burden.

-If you asked most people how they would assess their marital satisfaction, they’d probably be pretty comfortable with some sort of sliding scale like, for example, from 1 to 10.
-Another case where the facts from research are counter-intuitive.
+If you asked most people how they would assess their marital satisfaction, they’d probably be pretty comfortable with some sort of sliding scale-like, for example, from 1 to 10.
+Another case where the facts from the research are counter-intuitive.